-J. Industry Segments
+I. Industry Segments

 FASB ASC 280, Segment Reporting, establishes standards for reporting information about operating segments.
 Operating segments are defined as components of a public entity about which separate financial information is available that is evaluated regularly by the chief operating decision makers ("CODMs"), or decision making group, in deciding how to allocate resources and in assessing performance.
 Our CODMs are our Chief Executive Officer and President and our Chief Financial Officer.
-While our CODMs are apprised of a variety of financial metrics and information, we manage our business primarily on a segment basis, with the CODMs evaluating performance based upon segment operating profit or loss, with certain corporate and other common expenses included in the Other segment.
+While our CODMs are apprised of a variety of financial metrics and information, we manage our business primarily on a segment basis, with the CODMs evaluating performance based upon segment operating profit or loss that includes an allocation of common expenses, but excludes certain unallocated corporate expenses, which are included in the Other segment.
 Our CODMs review the operating results of our three segments, assess performance and allocate resources in a manner that is consistent with the changing market dynamics that we have experienced.
-As a result, in the third quarter of fiscal 2018, we updated our operating segments to reflect the fact that we provide our software solutions through three major operating segments, which are further broken down into a total of six major product and service groups.
-The three operating segments are (1) Supply Chain Management ("SCM"), (2) Information Technology ("IT") Consulting and (3) Other.
+The three operating segments are: (1) Supply Chain Management ("SCM"), (2) Information Technology Consulting ("IT Consulting") and (3) Other.